Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 He was also an exceptional sounding board, which was why upon being presented with the details of the latest crisis, he had sat back and ran his fingers lightly over his beard.

-"Tricky…"
+"Tricky..."

-"You see why I’m reluctant to say yes…"
+"You see why I’m reluctant to say yes..."

 "Mm."
 Knight nodded.
 "On the one hand I suspect you’d regret the missed opportunity, but on the other hand if he’s going to ask you - his ex-husband - to be his Best Man then I really think he should have asked in person."